 Young people reported lower levels of knowledge about politics than other age groups.
 They were less likely than other age groups to participate in political activities, to be on the electoral register, and to vote.
 The average age of councillors, candidates and MPs is over 50.

 Ethnic minorities were more likely to be satisfied with democracy in the UK than white people, but reported lower levels of knowledge about politics and participation in political activities.
 Ethnic minorities were less likely to be on the electoral register, although this is likely to be affected by factors other than their ethnicity, and to vote.
 Councillors, candidates and MPs are disproportionately white.

 Unskilled workers and the long-term unemployed reported lower levels of political knowledge, satisfaction with democracy, and participation in political activities than people from other occupational backgrounds.
 They were also less likely to be on the electoral register and to vote.
 Not much is known about the socio-economic backgrounds of councillors, candidates and MPs, although almost nine out of 10 of MPs elected in June 2017 attended university and around 30% were privately educated, compared with 7% of the UK population.

-Women are less likely to report a fair amount of knowledge about politics than men, but equally likely to be satisfied with the current system of governing.
+Women are less likely to know a fair amount about politics than men, but nearly as likely to be satisfied with the current system of governing.
 Women and men are equally likely to be included on the electoral register and to vote.
 Women are underrepresented among councillors, candidates and MPs.